apetkau/microbial-informatics-2014/labs/ffp-phylogeny/README.md

 genome2     4.58e-01   0.00e+00
 ```

-### Step 4: Use `ffptree` to construct a distance-based phylogenetic tree using the distance matrix.
+### Step 4: Construct Tree

+This step uses `ffptree` to construct a distance-based phylogenetic tree using the distance matrix.
 This is accomplished using the Neighbor-joining (default) or UPGMA methods.

-The below lab goes through generating FFP phylogenies for the *V. Cholerae* data.

 Lab
 ---

+The below steps go through generating FFP phylogenies for the *V. Cholerae* data.

 ### Step 1: Construct Working Directory